therealbicycle/myappsample/README.md

 #MyApp
-this is myapp, traversy tutorial on git
+This is myapp, traversy tutorial on git.